PJT (PJT)

 Spun off from Blackstone in 2015 and founded by former Morgan Stanley executive Paul J. Taubman, PJT Partners (NYSE:PJT) is an advisory-focused investment bank that provides strategic advice, restructuring services, and fundraising solutions to corporations, boards, and investment firms.

-- Impressive 116% annual tangible book value per share growth over the last two years indicates it’s building equity value this cycle
+- Balance sheet strength has increased this cycle as its 116% annual tangible book value per share growth over the last two years was exceptional

-- One risk is its performance over the past five years shows its incremental sales were less profitable, as its 9.2% annual earnings per share growth trailed its revenue gains
+- On the flip side, its incremental sales over the last five years were less profitable as its 9.2% annual earnings per share growth lagged its revenue gains

 Why Should You Watch PJT